 Although martial arts were the key elements in most of the films produced in Hong Kong, the genre gained worldwide recognition highly because of the global popularity of action stars like Bruce Lee, Jackie Chan and Jet Li.

-In fact, these stars should be given the high credits for popularizing the trend of using martial arts as an entertainment factor in the movies.
-As the stardom of these action heroes reached each and every corner of the world over the years, the martial art genre became mainstream.
+In fact, these stars should be given high credit for popularizing the trend of using martial arts as an entertainment factor in the movies.
+As the stardom of these action heroes reached each and every corner of the world over the years, the martial arts genre became mainstream.